-Cross Marketing in Real Estate can be another beneficial marketing method if done right.
+Cross Marketing in Real Estate can be another beneficial marketing method.

-It takes advantage of synergy effects when various partners work together for a common marketing goal, which can reduce your overall marketing and advertising costs.
+It takes advantage of synergy effects when various partners work together for a joint marketing goal, reducing your overall marketing and advertising costs.

-You can do external cross marketing with partners that are operating in a non-competing real estate niche, but also internal cross marketing that applies marketing data from winning campaigns to other marketing channels.
+You can do external cross-marketing with partners operating in a non-competing real estate niche, and internal cross-marketing by applying marketing data from winning campaigns to other marketing channels.

-In a sense, cross marketing or cross promotion is a type of joint endeavor and sometimes even a joint venture.
+In a sense, cross-marketing or cross-promotion is a joint endeavor and sometimes even a joint venture.

-It happens when two or more businesses in the same or similar industries or niches work together to achieve a common marketing or promotional goal.
+It happens when two or more businesses in the same or similar industries or niches work together to achieve a joint marketing or promotional goal.

 5 Examples of External Cross Marketing in Real Estate